 Families are asked to make arrangements to take their child to and from sporting events that take place in the week and at weekends.
-We expect all members of our community practice our to personal goals when attending and participating in these events as they are representing iCAN.
+We expect all members of our community to practice our personal goals when attending and participating in these events as they are representing iCAN.

+YAPP

-YAPP Capture the Flag Basketball, Football,
+Capture the Flag

+Basketball,

+Football,

 Tee-ball

+Celebration of Physical Activity